 On the first festival day, Athenian high born women went in procession to the deme of Halimus, on the promontory of Colias in Athens, followed by taunts and jests of men.
 Three nights of celebration followed, during which the women worshiped Demeter and her daughter.
 After three days passed, they returned to Athens.

 I’ve enjoyed exploring the festival of Thesmophoria during autumn in Vermont and hoped you’ve learned a little something new too.
-As calendar ticks down to Christmas, you can expect a post from Christos - fittingly since his name day is December 25 - the birthdate of Christ.
 Do you have suggestions on future posts?
 We’d love to hear them and any other thoughts you have.
-Please email us at email@example.com
+Please email us at firstname.lastname@example.org

-PS: In writing this blog, I starting to think about pomegranate and Thanksgiving in my own home.
-My husband and I love Sangria and a short search on the internet lead me to Jennifer at Once Upon a Chef.
+PS: In writing this blog, I starting to think about pomegranate and Thanksgiving and a short search on the internet lead me to Jennifer at Once Upon a Chef.
 Check out her wonderful recipe here.